stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 ## Summary

-In this chapter we implemented a nested builder to configure the graphics pipeline and shader modules.
+In this chapter we implemented a fluid interface comprising nested builders to configure the graphics pipeline and shader modules.